hdmf-dev/hdmf-schema-language/source/specification_language_description.rst

 Introduction
 ============

-In order to support the formal and verifiable specification of neurodata file formats, NWB-N defines and uses the NWB specification language.
+In order to support the formal and verifiable specification of HDMF data file formats, HDMF defines and uses the HDMF specification language.
 The specification language is defined in YAML (or optionally JSON) and defines formal structures for describing the organization of complex data using basic concepts, e.g., Groups, Datasets, Attributes, and Links.